 DNS Filtering vs Content-Level Filtering

-TechLockdown is a DNS filtering service.
-It checks website addresses against a categorization database and blocks domains classified as harmful.
-It pairs this with configuration tools, a WARP enforcer to keep the DNS VPN running, and guides for setting up supervised mode on iOS.
+TechLockdown is primarily a DNS filtering service, but it also offers MDM and configuration profile capabilities to lock down device settings.
+It checks website addresses against a categorization database and blocks domains classified as harmful (see their DNS content policy page).
+It pairs this with configuration tools, a WARP enforcer to keep the DNS VPN running, MDM profiles for enforcing restrictions, and guides for setting up supervised mode on iOS.

 Peace of Mind is a content-level filter.
 It reads the actual page — scanning every line of text, classifying every image with an on-device neural network, intercepting every network request, and monitoring every input field in real time.